-The Art Department of The Rugby School at Woodfield is dedicated to creating an environment where students have the opportunity to experience the fine arts and performing arts including general, advanced and studio art, computer graphics, photography, music, acting and creative writing.
+The Art Department of The Rugby School at Woodfield is dedicated to creating an environment where students have the opportunity to experience the fine arts and performing arts including General, Advanced and Studio Art, Computer Graphics, and Music.

 Students are introduced to materials and techniques, concepts and processes essential to understanding fine art and the role of the artist.
 Students are introduced to the elements of art and the principles of design in a variety of media and materials including drawing, painting, sculpting, wood burning, murals, collages, pottery, weaving, assemblage and mosaics.

 Advanced Art allows the students who are enthusiastic and accomplished in one or more areas of art to advance their skills and develop talents to attain a greater depth, understanding and mastery of the fine arts.

 Studio Art provides students with the opportunity to work in the media of their choice to further their skills.
 Students have the opportunity to experience additional media including pencil, ink, pen, charcoal, pastels, watercolor, oils, tempera paint, as well as sculpture, metal, wood and jewelry.

 Select students accompanied by the art teacher bring art lessons, projects and activities into community organizations and nursing homes on a regular basis throughout the school year.

 Computer Graphics is the art of creating pictures or movies using computer technologies.
 Such technologies include photographs, drawings, paintings, 3-D printers to make sculptures and models.